While the state of Hawaii initially introduced state-sponsored retirement legislation in 2019, it did not pass.

 The SIMPLE IRA is a relatively flexible and low-cost traditional IRA for businesses with fewer than 100 employees.
 Employers can offer either a matching contribution to their employee’s retirement account or make nonelective contributions.
 Employees may also choose to make salary reduction contributions to their own accounts.

-If permitted by the SIMPLE IRA plan, participants who are age 50 or over can also make catch-up contributions up to $3,000 a year
+If permitted by the SIMPLE IRA plan, participants who are age 50 or over can also make catch-up contributions up to $3,500 a year in 2023

 Pros of the SIMPLE IRA include immediate employee vesting, low cost to start, and tax benefits associated with employer contributions, while cons include lower contribution limits and higher withdrawal penalties.